dzhunli/azure_resources_manager/README.md

 *   Ensure you have the Azure CLI installed and configured on your machine.

-*   Make sure you have the necessary rights in your account
+*   Make sure you have the necessary rights in your account.